revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-13.To open a file c:\scores.txt for appending information, we have a tendency to use
+13.To open a file c:\scores.txt for appending the information, we have the tendency to use,

 A.outfile = open("c:\\scores.txt", "a")